Bug Out Location: How To Find One You Can Afford

 • How reliable is this water source?

-• Is it seasonal or available all year? (you don’t want a trickling stream to dry up at the first signs of mild drought.)
+• Is it seasonal or available all year round?
+(You don’t want a trickling stream that dries up at the first sign of a mild drought.)

-Bonus points if the water source has enough kinetic energy to generate power.
+Bonus points if your water source has enough kinetic energy to generate power.

 ↓ The Problem with Lakes & Ponds as Bug Out Locations ↓